zalzar/modern-js/README.md

 Hello everyone

-This is my modern Javascript training which is tutored by shaunjp.
+This is my modern Javascript training which is tutored by shaunjp @ https://github.com/iamshaunjp/modern-javascript.

 I'm learning everything as i go through them, so i might be adding more stuff about different topics (github, html, ...) while learning modern-js